Djani-Antova/Programming-Basics-JS-April-2022/README.md

 # Programming Basics JavaScript - SoftUni

-This repository contains the Programming basics course from SoftUni.
+This repository contains task solutions from the Programming basics course from SoftUni.

 Skills learned:
 <ul>